jh603/ChemMCP/README.md

 Specifically, ChemMCP provides the following key features:

-- **🔌 Plug-and-Play Chemistry for AI Assistants**: ChemMCP can be integrated into any [MCP-enabled LLM clients](https://github.com/punkpeye/awesome-mcp-clients) in just minutes, allowing researchers to augment LLMs with chemistry capabilities without additional training.
+- **🔌 Plug-and-Play Chemistry Tools for AI Assistants**: ChemMCP tools can be integrated into any [MCP-enabled LLM clients](https://github.com/punkpeye/awesome-mcp-clients) in just minutes, allowing researchers to augment LLMs with chemistry capabilities without additional training.
-- **🛠️ Standalone Toolkit for Custom Workflows**: With its decoupled design and unified interfaces, [ChemMCP tools](https://osu-nlp-group.github.io/ChemMCP/tools) can be easily imported into your workflow, to process data, assemble pipeline steps, or build bespoke agentic applications — via MCP or Python, whichever you prefer.
+- **🛠️ Standalone Toolkit for Custom Workflows**: With its decoupled design and unified interfaces, ChemMCP tools can be easily imported into your workflow, to process data, assemble pipeline steps, or build bespoke agentic applications — via MCP or Python, whichever you prefer.
 - **🤖 Native RL Agent Framework**: ChemMCP natively supports multi-turn interactive loops between agents and tool, providing an ideal infrastructure and testbed for scientific tool-using agents.
 - **📦 Modular and Extensible Design**: Adding a new tool is as simple as writing a Python file (see [here](https://osu-nlp-group.github.io/ChemMCP/dev-guide/)).
 All tools follow a consistent schema, ensuring clear interfaces, easy maintenance, and automatic documentation.